cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 #### Update `DID`

-If there is no DID transaction with the specified DID (`DID.id`), it is considered as a creation request for a new DID.
+If there is no DID entry on the ledger with the specified DID (`DID.id`), it is considered as a creation request for a new DID.

-If there is a DID transaction with the specified DID (`DID.id`), then this is update of existing DID.
+If there is a DID entry on the ledger with the specified DID (`DID.id`), then this considered a request for updating an existing DID.

-**Note**: Fields `signatures`(from `WriteRequest`) must contain signatures from all old controllers and all new controllers.
+**Note**: The field `signatures`(from `WriteRequest`) must contain signatures from all old controllers and all new controllers.

 #### DIDDoc State format